Dashotz/Social_Media_Dashboard/README.md

 Since GitHub Pages is static hosting:
 - ✅ All frontend features work perfectly
 - ✅ Mock data works (fetched client-side)
+- ✅ Client-side security validation and sanitization
-- ❌ API routes converted to client-side (no server)
+- ❌ No server-side API routes (all data fetching is client-side)
-- ❌ Scheduled posts stored in localStorage (demo only)
+- ❌ Scheduled posts stored in localStorage (demo only - not persistent across devices)

+### For Production with Server-Side Features

-For production with server-side features, consider:
+If you need server-side functionality, consider:
-- Vercel
-- Netlify
-- Railway
+- **Vercel** - Best for Next.js (supports API routes)
+- **Netlify** - Good alternative with serverless functions
+- **Railway** - Full-stack deployment
-- Or a separate backend API
+- **Separate Backend API** - Use GitHub Pages for frontend + separate API service

 ## 📝 License